 When the /6 came out, we had a lot of rear seals that leaked, especially on the 900 cc models, but to some extent also on the 750 ccs.
-This was blamed on excessive crankcase pressure.
+This was blamed on an excessive crankcase pressure.
 They tried a few seals, but none totally solved the leaking.

 One day, my genius mechanic, Bryan Hilton, brought me a flywheel to demonstrate something that his sharp eyes picked up.
 The surface upon which the seal rested had first had a rough grind and then finished up with a fine grind.
 However, the two grinds didn’t have the same center.
-On about 1/3 of the circumference, one could see just barely see the rough grind.
-The result was that that sealing surface wasn’t actually round and part of it was a bit rough.
-I used a micrometer to measure it and at most, the error in “roundness” was less than one-thousandth of an inch.
+On about 1/3 of the circumference, one could barely see the rough grind.
+The result was that that sealing surface wasn’t round, and part of it was a bit rough.
+I used a micrometer to measure it, and at most, the error in “roundness” was less than one-thousandth of an inch.
 Not much, but at high rpm, it could be problematic.
-In addition, the rough part was trying to eat away at the seal edge.
+Also, the rough part was trying to eat away at the seal edge.

 We sent it out for a regrind, which cost us $35, and the engine didn’t leak past the seal.
 After Bryan had proved his theory, I called up Butler & Smith.
 I explained the finding, action, and result.
 I was informed that I was wrong, as the seal could easily follow the less-than-round flywheel surface.

 A later service bulletin came out with that fix.
 That expense came out of my pocket, so I don’t recall any warranty recall action.
 We started having each leaking engine flywheel reground, and they all stopped leaking.

-Are you seeing a business pattern?
-Do your best to put yourself in our shoes and consider “What would you do?”
+Do you see a business pattern?
+Do your best to put yourself in our shoes and consider, “What would you do?”

 Here is another story.